"Bringing Seamanship to the Creeks from the River and the Estuary "

 activity was for a boat to stay overnight and this happened (for the

-first time since the port was abandoned) on the xxth April 2015, when a
+first time since the port was abandoned) on the 15th April 2015, when a

 narrowboat, skippered by an experienced blue-water sailor, and crewed

-in by a team of experienced narrowboat owners from London's waterways,
+in by a team of brave narrowboat owners from London's waterways,

 entered the lock at 5.30pm and tied up to wait for the tide to rise

 sufficiently to cross the cill about an hour later.
-The Rubicon, in a manner of speaking, had been crossed.
+The Rubicon had been crossed.

 The crew returned to London on the next train, but the Springer and its

-skipper stayed for over a week before returning to London waterways.
+skipper stayed for over a week before returning to London's waterways.

 London Boaters involved in that escapade were eager to discover Dartford's potential as a port of call or a destination.